eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 Peer ID of the rendezvous point that the registration node connects to.
 Only needed if running a registration P2P node.

+### `--registration-ttl`

+The TTL of the p2p registration in seconds.
+After the node registration expires, the server automatically re-registers itself.

 ### `--config`

 Takes in a path to a configuration file, it supports both JSON and TOML (files _must_ have the right extension).